 Blood tests will also be done.
 Tests will show how well the blood can clot.
 Your doctor may also examine the fluid that surrounds your brain and spine.

 Brain tissue without blood flow dies quickly.
 Immediate treatment is needed to stop the bleeding and restore restore blood flow to the brain.
 Blood spilled in the brain is also trapped in the skull.
 It can build and put pressure on the brain.
 That pressure may need to be relieved.

 Medicine can be given to help the blood clot.
 This may also include vitamin K. Medicine can also help to:

 Surgery may be done to help stop the bleeding.
 Some may be done through blood vessels.
 A tube is placed into blood vessels of the groin and passed to the vessels in the brain.
 Next steps will depend on the cause and site of the bleeding:

 For a burst aneurysm—A clip may be placed just before the damaged vessel.
 It should stop the bleeding.

-For a leaking or aneurysm that has not burst—A special coil may be placed in the weak area.
+For a leaking or aneurysm that has not burst—A special coil or clip may be placed in the weak area.
 The coil will help a clot to form over the area.
 It will prevent bleeding.
-A clip may be used instead of a coil.

 For an abnormal tangle of blood vessels—Surgery may be done to repair the blood vessels.
 It may be able to remove the tangles or reroute the blood around the area.